ritwikraha/Notes-on-Papers/notes-on-llms/README.md

 ---

 *Overall Analogy*: If RLHF was like a complicated scoring system to teach students, the non-RL alignment approach is like a direct and simple classroom teaching method.
 Instead of constantly evaluating and correcting, you give the student a good textbook and guide them through it.
 It's simpler, direct, and often just as effective.

+**Summary & Explanation**:

+---

+**Topic**: Parameter Efficient Model Adaptation

+---

+**Introduction**:
+* Fine-tuning LLMs can be costly due to their massive number of parameters.
+* This section delves into methods to fine-tune these models efficiently.

+---

+**1. Adapter Tuning**:
+   * **What**: Introduces small neural network modules (called adapters) into Transformer models.
+   * **How**: Uses a bottleneck architecture that compresses and then expands the original feature vector.
+   * **Placement**: Either serially after key parts of a Transformer layer or in parallel with the attention and feed-forward layers.
+   * **Advantage**: Only the adapter modules are optimized, freezing the main language model parameters, resulting in fewer trainable parameters.

+---

+**2. Prefix Tuning**:
+   * **What**: Adds a series of trainable prefix vectors to each Transformer layer.
+   * **How**: Uses a reparameterization trick to stabilize training.
+After training, only the optimized prefix vectors remain.
+   * **Advantage**: Focuses on training only the prefix parameters, ensuring a parameter-efficient optimization.

+---

+**3. Prompt Tuning**:
+   * **What**: Adds trainable prompt vectors to the input layer.
+   * **How**: Soft prompt tokens, either in a free or prefix form, are added to input texts.
+These prompts help guide the model to perform specific tasks.
+   * **Advantage**: Since only the prompt embeddings at the input layer are trained, the number of trainable parameters remains small.

+---

+**4. Low-Rank Adaptation (LoRA)**:
+   * **What**: Imposes a low-rank constraint on parameter updates to reduce trainable parameters.
+   * **How**: The parameter update is approximated by low-rank decomposition matrices, which are more memory-efficient.
+   * **Advantage**: Saves memory and allows for one primary model copy with several task-specific matrices, making it adaptable for various tasks.

+---

+**Further Note**:
+There's an abundance of research on efficient tuning methods.
+Though this summary captures major methods, many intricate details and other techniques can be found in relevant research papers.

+---

+*In Simple Terms*: Think of these methods as techniques to "train smarter, not harder."
+Instead of trying to train the entire massive model, they cleverly train only certain parts or use shortcuts to ensure the model learns effectively without using too much computational power.